-- federal support for collaborative efforts by education and community leaders to implement appropriate local policies and incentives for exemplary in- and out-of-school programs to prepare youth for meaningful employment; - paying youth at least the federal minimum wage; 19 - partnerships of public schools/postsecondary education with government, labor, business, and community-based groups in development and implementation of job training and retraining programs; - strong, effectively enforced laws governing the employment of minors in order to protect young people's health and safety as well as their time for education.
+- 19 NEA supports: - 20 • federal support for collaborative efforts by education and community leaders to implement appropriate local policies and 21 incentives for exemplary in- and out-of-school programs to prepare youth for meaningful employment; - 22 • paying youth at least the federal minimum wage; - 23 • partnerships of public schools/postsecondary education with government, labor, business, and community-based groups in 24 development and implementation of job training and retraining programs; - strong, effectively enforced laws governing the employment of minors in order to protect young people's health and safety as well as their time for education.

-- NEA opposes - the diminution or supplanting of public career and technical education by federally funded public or private training programs.
+- 28 NEA opposes: - the diminution or supplanting of public career and technical education by federally funded public or private training programs.